jaanga/jaanga.github.io/cookbook-html/examples/github-api-rss/github-api-users-events/readme.md

 ### Mission

-* To demonstrate that the GitHub API is accessible by beginner to intermedate coders
+* To demonstrate that the GitHub API is accessible by beginner to intermediate coders
-* To demonstrate that you can do many nice things with the GitHub API without having to use a server or a terminal window or locahost
+* To demonstrate that you can do many nice things with the GitHub API without having to use a server or a terminal window or localhost
 * To enable you to see what your peeps have been working on and playing with

 ### Vision

 * Create buddy lists that talk to each other
-* Find ways of showing more fun things
+* Find ways of showing more fun things to do with coding and sharing

 ## Features

-* List languages of repos
-* Use GitHub API to gather a users organization, repos and events
+* Uses the GitHub API to gather a user's organizations, gists, repos and events
+	* Organizations: displays title and description
+	* Gists: displays title and data
+	* Repositiries - displays title, data & if forked
-* Select user from drop-down ist or by input
+* Select user from drop-down list or by text input
+	* Displays user's profile data
 * Display all ten pages of user events one-by-one or all at once
 * List user events in an informative manner
-* Go to top of page
-* Load all ten pages one after another

 ## Wish List

+* List languages of repos
 * To make lists of orgs and users available via Gist
 	* Select using location.hash
 * Add more users